The first duty of a wise advocate is to convince his opponent that he understands their arguments.

 Thoughts from an Experienced Negotiator

-Brian Price is a graduate of the University of Wisconsin Master of Engineering in Professional Practice program (a precursor of the MEM program), the former chief power train engineer for Harley-Davidson, and an adjunct professor in the UW Master of Engineering in Engine Systems program.
+Brian Price is the former chief power train engineer for Harley-Davidson, a lecturer in the School of Engineering & Applied Science at Aston University, UK, and and an adjunct professor in the University of Wisconsin-Madison Master of Engineering in Engine Systems program.
 In a conversation with the authors, he shared this example of the kind of misunderstandings that can arise when negotiating across cultures:

 My experience negotiating in Korea was enlightening.
 It is impolite to say “no” in Korea.
 It is considered very blunt and rude.
 During negotiations, I might say something like “Can we agree to a delay in delivery by two weeks?”
 The Korean negotiators would pause and then say “mmm…yes.”
 I thought we had just negotiated a delay, but we hadn’t.
 What the Korean negotiators meant was “I hear what you say.
 I’m not going to say no and be rude, but I don’t agree with your proposal.”
 At the time, I did not pick up on the subtle cues of the pause and the meaning of a single “yes.”
 If they did agree to something, it was acknowledged by a double yes, said clearly and without hesitation—“Yes, yes.”
 It took me several misunderstandings over several months to work this out.
 Such cultural confusion can be compounded by a linguistic quirk in which Japanese and Koreans answer negative questions with a positive answer, as described in this web page: http://en.rocketnews24.com/2016/01/23/when-yes-means-no-the-japanese-language-quirk-that-trips-every-english-speaker-up/.